-All active duty military personnel as well as veterans with more than one year of service are encouraged to visit with the Veteran Coordinator at the Financial Aid Office for information concerning credit granted for military service.
+All active duty military personnel as well as veterans with more than one year of service are encouraged to visit with the Admissions and Records Office at the Field House for information concerning credit granted for military service.
 The University of Guam is a member of Service members Opportunity Colleges (SOC & SOC-NAV), which insures transferability of credits among member institutions.

-MILITARY ACTIVATION DURING WARTIME
+MILITARY ACTIVATION DURING WARTIME OR FOR MANDATORY TRAINING

-Recognizing the need to accommodate students who are asked to serve their country during wartime, the University of Guam will allow students called to active military duty for deployment during wartime while enrolled in a given semester to be provided a refund of tuition and fees and official withdrawal from their classes.
-As an alternative to refunds, students may opt for credit against future enrollment, or request an incomplete grade ("I") from their respective instructors.
+Recognizing the need to accommodate students who are asked to serve their country during wartime or for mandatory military training, the University of Guam will allow students called to active military duty for deployment during wartime or for mandatory military training while enrolled in a given semester to be provided a refund of tuition and fees and official withdrawal from their classes.
+As an alternative to refunds, students may opt for credit against future enrollment, or request an incomplete grade ("I") from their respective instructors (subject to instructor approval).
 Students will be required to provide to the Registrar's Office and the Business Office written notice of active military status and indicate whether a refund or credit is preferred.